Mental Health Blogs

-The other night, as I sat watching a rom-com on T.V. (no need to display my bad taste in movies by naming the show in question), I enjoyed a good cry.
+The other night, as I sat watching a romantic comedy on television (no need to display my bad taste in movies by naming the show in question), I enjoyed a good cry.
 Yes, I said I enjoyed crying.
 I’m not ashamed to admit that I am a bit of a sap, and that almost all movies from dramas, to chick flicks, and even the occasional Disney movie can bring tears to my eyes.
-(Watch my Well-Being Video: 5 Tear-Jerker Movies) As I’m sure a few other saps who are reading this might tell you, you often feel better after having a good sob.
+As I’m sure a few other saps who are reading this might tell you, you often feel better after having a good cry.
 And many studies show that crying may actually be good for your health.

 After you’ve cried a bit, our endocrine system releases “feel-good” hormones that helps to stabilize our mood and enable us to feel better again.